Four Seasons Hotel The Surf Club, Surfside, Florida

 - Capatosta New York; Mulino a Vino New York; Il Punto New York; La Capinera, Sicily, Italy; Hotel Villa Calliope, Calabria, Italy

 - Italian, English, Spanish

 Enter the kitchen at Le Sirenuse Miami, a Michelin-starred restaurant concept from the famed Le Sirenuse resort on Italy’s Amalfi Coast, now reimagined within the 1930s clubhouse of Four Seasons Hotel at The Surf Club.
-Here one will find Chef de Cuisine Antonio Mermolia at the helm.
+Here one will find Executive Chef Antonio Mermolia at the helm.
 Arriving in Surfside after a season at Le Sirenuse, Mermolia is executing a vision that honours the traditions and genuine flavours of the Amalfi Coast and Naples.
 At Le Sirenuse Miami, diners are introduced to southern Italy’s flavoursome cuisine and high standards of service.

 Born and raised in the gastronomy-driven region of Southern Italy to a long family line of chefs and hoteliers, it seems that Mermolia was always destined for culinary success.
 However, this career path wasn’t the original plan for the young celebrity chef.
 As a teenager, Mermolia was discovered as a promising young basketball player and drafted to play in Italy’s national league.
 It was during this time that Mermolia also worked at Hotel Villa Calliope, his family’s historic boutique hotel dating from the 19th century.
 Initially working as a restaurant server, Mermolia’s curious nature eventually led him to the kitchen where a new passion was discovered and his true calling revealed.